wethod/learning-center-source/content/finance/index.md

 **Edit a travel request:**

-1. Open a travel request detail.
+1. Open a travel request from the list.

-2. Click *Edit*.
+2. Click *Edit* from the top right corner of the sidebar.

 3. Edit your travel request.